PhaserEditor2D/phasereditor2d-scripts-core/README.md

 ## OnPointerDownScript

 A trigger-like script.
 It is a prefab variant of the `OnEventScript` node.
-It listens to the `pointerdown` event of the game object, and executes the children action nodes.
+It listens to the `pointerdown` event of the game object, and executes the children's action nodes.

-If the game object's input is not set whe the scene "awakes", then this script calls the `gameObject.setInteractive()` method.
+If the game object's input is not set when the scene "awakes", then this script calls the `gameObject.setInteractive()` method.

 ## CallbackActionScript